Summary: The Screen Chameleon Cage

 Size: Pictures do not do a good job of communicating the size of a screen cage so you’ll have to go in with an idea of the numbers you are looking for.
 Consider an adult cage to be in the range of 24″W x 24″D x 48″H or 36″W x 18″D x 36″H.

 Aluminum screen: This is not the problem it use to be.
-The mass market cages that are imported from overseas (Dragon Strand is currently the only one made in the USA) are done so for cost savings and they put their innovation into reducing cost.
+The mass market cages that are imported from overseas are done so for cost savings and they put their innovation into reducing cost.
 One way this was done was to build the cages with painted metal.
 This would quickly rust and produce a hole in the side of your cage.
 Presumably, the public outcry forced the mass market companies to insist on aluminum screening.
 Although these decisions could have been influenced by aluminum tariffs.
 The real story is unknown, but verify that aluminum screen is being used.
+I am unaware of even entry level cages being made with metal instead, but these things often change.
+The easiest way to tell is to see if a magnet sticks to your cage screen.
+If it does then you have a rust potential.
+This is nothing to be worried about.
+Just know that the screen could rust out in the future.

 Flip-up Service Door.
 A common chameleon cage feature for the last couple decades is a short flip up panel at the bottom front.
 This “service door” allows us to clean the floor of the cage with the minimum disruption to the occupant.
 This is not a simple feature to implement as it reduces the structural integrity of the entire cage.
 Each manufacturer must decide how they will (or won’t) compensate for this.
 Note that some cage designs deal with this situation by not including a service door (Zilla takes the lead here).
 This feature is not as useful if you have potted plants on the floor and the floor panel wouldn’t be moved unless the plants were removed anyways.
 But if you intend to use Dragon Ledges or any other method to mount your plants to the sides and keep the floor clear, the Service door becomes a feature with high value.

 Drainage Tray Availability.
 The most glaring evidence of a cage company that makes products for keeping chameleons, but does not understand chameleon keeping is the lack of a drainage tray.
-Dragon Strand is the only major chameleon caging manufacturer to offer drainage trays for their cages.
-Every other cage offers either a substrate tray or nothing to catch the water.
-As shown earlier, the substrate tray is not an appropriate water collection tool.
+Many cage manufacturers, unfortunately, only offer substrate trays for their cage line.
+As shown earlier, the substrate tray (which is inserted inside the cage instead of underneath the cage like a drainage tray) is not an appropriate water collection tool.
 Substrate trays keeps poop, water, and escaped feeders together for an extremely unhygienic mix.
 A quick review: substrate trays go inside the cage and should be used to give the cage a soil floor.
 A drainage tray goes under the cage, collects the excess water, and keeps the waste water separated from the chameleon.
+At the time of this writing, Dragon Strand is the only major chameleon caging manufacturer to offer drainage trays for their cages.
+If you need to find a drainage tray for your screen cage either check Dragon Strand for a drainage tray that fits the 24″ x 24″ footprint (25″ Universal Drainage Tray) or else search online for dog crate replacement trays, oil pans, or other trays that will fit your cage’s footprint.

 Screen Cages Available